Zervan29131/high-contrast/README_en.md

 ## 3. About Customization

-If you want to add your own styles, it's not recommended to modify the `onelight.css` file directly.
+If you want to add your own styles, it's not recommended to modify the `high-contrast.css` file directly.

-You can create a new `onelight.user.css` file in the same directory as `onelight.css`, and put your styles in this file.
-It has higher priority, and when you update later, you only need to update `onelight.css` without overriding your styles.
+You can create a new `high-contrast.user.css` file in the same directory as `high-contrast.css`, and put your styles in this file.
+It has higher priority, and when you update later, you only need to update `high-contrast.css` without overriding your styles.

-If `onelight.user.css` doesn't work, you may need to add `!important` to increase priority.
+If `high-contrast.user.css` doesn't work, you may need to add `!important` to increase priority.

 ## **4. About Fonts**

-Default fonts are set at the beginning of the `onelight.css` file, which you can modify as needed.
-Font files are in the [fonts](https://github.com/caolib/typora-onelight-theme/tree/onelight/onelight/fonts) folder.
+Default fonts are set at the beginning of the `high-contrast.css` file, which you can modify as needed.
+Font files are in the [fonts](https://github.com/Zervan29131/high-contrast/tree/high-contrast/high-contrast/fonts) folder.
 ![](https://github.com/user-attachments/assets/ab75260f-cff0-43b7-b8e5-dfea38e8525c)

 ---